-We transform lives by increasing the financial stability and self-sufficiency of mothers and their children
+We transform lives by increasing the financial stability of mothers and their children

 Just $500 in emergency savings can keep a family out of homelessness

 The adage, “an ounce of prevention is worth a pound of cure,” holds true throughout life, and is strikingly apparent with families struggling in poverty.
 Not only do Center programs help women and families experiencing homelessness, but our programs also prevent families from becoming homeless, keeping them in the safety of their homes.

 Single mother households with young children under age 6 are especially vulnerable to financial instability: 37 percent live below the federal poverty line, just one crisis away from homelessness.
 Poor credit compounds financial instability; its snowball effect leads to higher borrowing, premiums and deposits (for phones, housing, utilities).
 Good credit reduces expenses, freeing dollars to pay debt, and build financial assets.
 For a family with less than $1/day in discretionary income, one-on-one financial coaching with a solid plan to build emergency savings, reduce debt and establish or improve credit is critical.
 Financial Stability Services include Asset Builders Clinics, Individual Financial coaching, a credit improvement loan and small business development.

 Poverty reduction programs are imperative to Tarrant County.
 Thirty-three percent of working Tarrant County households are low income (below 200% of Federal Poverty Line) and nearly half live in liquid asset poverty.
 Something as simple as a flat tire can be the catalyst that leaves a family homeless.
 Preventing homelessness reduces poverty, helps mothers retain employment and keeps children fed, educated and safe.

 A hand up, not a hand out